jakearchibald/jakearchibald.com/static-build/posts/2021/07/export-default-thing-vs-thing-as-default/index.md

 ## But… why?

-`export default class` is special-cased in the same way, and it's to do with how these statements change behaviour when they're expressions:
+It isn't just `export default function` – `export default class` is special-cased in the same way.
+It's to do with how these statements change behaviour when they're expressions:

 ```js
 function someFunction() {}